iyankovsky/java-server-template/README.md

 * Java Platform Module System (JPMS) is used for all non-test modules.

 ### Version control system
-[Git] `2.34.1` is used to manage the codebase and releases.
+[Git] `2.35.1` is used to manage the codebase and releases.
 Release versions adheres to [calendar versioning].

+## Testing

+This project demonstrates the use of several types of automated tests:
+* **Microtests** for the main logic
+  * Heavily involved in the main cycle of **test driven development**.
+  * Mostly use **detached datasets** shared across the team.
+* Basic **environment tests** to verify development process
+  * Intended to be launched either at the beginning of work on a project or after changing the system configuration.
+* **Code coverage** reporting
+  * Per module and aggregated.
+* **Mutation testing** to check tests quality
+  * Only for core modules with critical business logic.

 ## FAQ
 See the [FAQ](documentation/faq.md) for the answers to commonly asked questions.